ajmarquez/Documentation-Style-Guide-ObjC/README.md

   In order to create a good documentation of the work in iOS the following Style guide is created, the first rule to follow on a good documentation is the use of comments at the right times.

-  First we will create this comments using the approach /*! - */ since this one is recognize by Documentation parsing software and also by XCode.
+  First we will create this comments using the approach `/*! - */` since this one is recognize by Documentation parsing software and also by XCode.
 For example:

-  //-----------
-  // EXAMPLE 1.0.1
-  //-----------
+   *EXAMPLE 1.0.1*

 `
     /*!
         Hi, I'm a nice piece of code
      */
 `
-  The documentation starts with a /*! then a break line, and the next line of comment will be spaced by a TAB.
-Comment will close with */
+  The documentation starts with a `/*!` then a break line, and the next line of comment will be spaced by a TAB.
+Comment will close  with `*/`

 ###1.1.- WHEN TO USE THE COMMENTS

   Comments will be added on the following times:
     - At the a Class header before the interface call (See 2.1)
     - At certain public properties that are needed to explain to the user (See 2.2)